 It is really up to you and your niche.

-The cover image you have should reflect the content of your podcasts or show of your personality in some ways, or simply be attention-grabbing.
+The cover image you have should reflect the content of your podcasts or show your personality in some ways, or simply be attention-grabbing.

 Here are some tidbits to get you started: